rackerlabs/rackspace-how-to/content/rackspace-email/rackspace-webmail.md

 ### Calendar

 Rackspace Email enables you to manage your appointments and meetings through our webmail interface.
-You can share your calendar, create personal calendars, import events and add shared calendars within your domain.
-You can also sync your calendar events with your mobile device as well with Rackspace Email Plus.
+You can share your calendar, create personal calendars, import events, and add shared calendars within your domain.
+You can also sync your calendar events with your mobile device, as well with Rackspace Email Plus.
 For more information about Rackspace Email Plus, see [Rackspace Email Plus featuring Cloud Drive](https://www.rackspace.com/en-us/email- hosting/webmail/cloud-drive).

 ### Tasks

-Rackspace Email provides the ability to create and manage tasks and create task lists through our Webmail interface.
+Rackspace Email provides the ability to create and manage tasks and to create task lists through our Webmail interface.

 ### Notes